tfachada/thesist/template/Chapters/0-Quick-guide.typ

   )
 ]

-Typst automatically detects that this is a different type of `figure`, and so calls it "Table" instead of "Figure", numbers it differently and respects this template's instruction to put the caption for tables on top!
+Typst automatically detects that this is a different kind of `figure`, and so calls it "Table" instead of "Figure", numbers it differently and respects this template's instruction to put the caption for tables on top!

 === Listings

-Like tables, listings will be automatically interpreted as their own type of figure - in this case, `raw`.
+Like tables, listings will be automatically interpreted as their own kind of figure - in this case, `raw`.
 You can call one like this:

 #figure(
   caption: [A piece of code]